Food in Taipei || Top 6 Foods You Simply Cannot Miss

 Much like the food of the mainland, there is a strong presence of MSG in dishes too – but if you’re worried, let us debunk the myths.
 Dishes are often less spicy too than snacks you can find in Western China.

-Due to the period of Japanese rule that Taiwan underwent, a strong essence of Japanese cuisine can also be found in much of the food in Taiwan.
+Due to the period of Japanese rule, a strong influence of Japanese cuisine can also be found in much of the food in Taipei.

-Read below for some of our favourite foods not to miss in Taiwan, all of which wash down well with a cup of traditional Bubble Tea (Boba) that can be found in Taipei and throughout the country.
+Read below for some of our favourite foods not to miss in Taipei, all of which wash down well with a cup of traditional Bubble Tea (Boba) that can be found in Taipei and all over the island.

 There are two different varieties of this popular dish, and they are very easy to tell apart.